interactive-fiction-class/interactive-fiction-class.github.io/homeworks/text-adventure-game/text-adventure-game.md

 Your game should include all of the following:

-* At least 3 "rooms"
+* At least 3 Locations
-* At least 3 objects that can be interacted with.
+* At least 3 Items that can be interacted with.
 These can be doors, keys, tools, ogres, etc.
+* At least one "puzzle" where there are certain preconditions that must be met before the player can make forward progress.
 * At least one "win" state and at least one "lose" state.

+Optionally, you can think about adding other elements to your game, like:
+* Scoring
+* Changes over time
+* Interesting non-player characters

 We will play your game in class on January 23, and your classmates will help to grade this assignment based on how fun/creative/interesting your game is.
 Be creative!
 For inspiration, we recommend searching Pinterest for cross-section maps.
 Here are some that we like: